Caldarie/flutter_tflite_audio/README.md

   * numThreads -  Higher threads will reduce inferenceTime.
 However, will utilise the more cpu resource.

-  * numOfInferences - determines how many times you want to repeat the inference per recording.
+  * numOfInferences - determines how many times you want to loop the recording and inference.

-  * sampleRate - A higher sample rate will improve accuracy.
+  * sampleRate - A higher sample rate may improve accuracy.
 Recommened values are 16000, 22050, 44100

   * recordingLength - determines the size of your tensor input.
 If the value is not equal to your tensor input, it will crash.

   * bufferSize - Make sure this value is equal or below your recording length.
 Be aware that a higher value may not allow the recording enough time to capture your voice.
 A lower value will give more time, but it'll be more cpu intensive.
 Remember that the optimal value varies depending on the device.

   * detectionThreshold - Will ignore any predictions where its probability does not exceed the detection threshold.
 Useful for situations where you pickup unwanted/unintentional sounds.
 Lower the value if your model's performance isn't doing too well.

+  * suppressionMs - If your detection triggers too early, the result may be poor or inaccurate.
+Adjust the values to avoid this situation.

+  * averageWindowDurationMs - Use to remove earlier results that are too old.

+  * minimumTimeBetweenSamples - Ignore any results that are coming in too frequently

 <br>